 Adventure / Trekking

-The town is entirely surrounded by greenery and is rich in flora and fauna.
-Fagu is a perfect place for nature lovers and a must visit place for those fond of scenic beauty.
+The town is surrounded by greenery and is rich in flora and fauna.
+Fagu is a perfect place for nature lovers and a must-visit place for those fond of scenic beauty.
 The place serves as a good base camp for trekkers and naturalists.
-The picturesque view of the hills and its beauty is really enchanting.
+The picturesque view of the hills and their beauty is really enchanting.

 Banthia Devta Temple, the place of worship of the local God is one of the most famous temples in the town which can be reached by climbing about 1000 steps.
 This Temple in Fagu reflects the craftsmanship of the locals with its extraordinary wood carvings.